pingcap/docs/tikv-configuration-file.md

 ### `memory-usage-limit`

 + Memory usage limit for the TiKV instance.
-Generally it's unnecessary to configure it explicitly, in which case it will be set to 75% of total available system memory.
-Considering the behavior of `block-cache.capacity`, it means 25% memory is reserved for OS page cache.
+Generally it's not necessary to configure it explicitly, in which case it will be set to 75% of total available system memory.
+Considering the behavior of `block-cache.capacity`, it means 25% memory is reserved for the OS page cache.
 + It's still unnecessary to configure it for deploying multiple TiKV nodes on a single physical machine.
 It will be calculated as `5/3 * block-cache.capacity`.
 + For different system memory capacity, the default memory quota will be:
 + system=8G    block-cache=3.6G    memory-usage-limit=6G   page-cache=2G.